Age: 65 Years

 Some Lesser Known Facts About N. V. Ramana

-- N. V. Ramana is a judge in the Supreme Court of India who has been recommended to be appointed as the 48th Chief Justice of India by S. A. Bobde.
+- N. V. Ramana is a judge in the Supreme Court of India who became the 48th Chief Justice of India in April 2021; S. A. Bobde had recommended his name.
 He was appointed as the 48th Chief Justice of India by the President of India Ram Nath Kovind on 6 April 2021, and he assumed office on 24 April 2021.
 On 26 August 2022, he retired as the Chief Justice of India.

 - He was born in an agrarian family from Ponnavaram, Andhra Pradesh.
 In 1975, his father asked him to move away from their home and stay with his maternal aunt as the government was planning to proclaim an emergency in the country.
 When he left his home, he only had Rs.
 10 with him.

 - He started his career as a journalist and worked for the Eenadu newspaper from 1979 to 1980.
 Hindustan Times

 - N. V. Ramana started his practice as an advocate on 10 February 1983 in the High Court of Andhra Pradesh.
 He has also practised in the Supreme Court of India in several matters like Civil, Criminal, Constitutional, Labour, Service, and Elections.